chz31/notes_and_examples/notes/sofa_experiments_log.md

 ## May 1
 Next week's goal: learn to use gmsh to control mesh density and quality through API, check mesh quality; aiming at creating meshes with 10k points for >=2 specimens.

+## May 1-25
+Used gmsh python script to create meshes for CT Brain & a fx case with around 10k tets.

+Enable extending the boundary interiorly in gmsh setting important to ensure more uniform mesh size rather than extremely coarse sizes interior to the mesh.

+Ultimately, mesh size is relevant to the point density at least for now.
+Aim at 1.2-1.5k points for the surface model.

+## May 25
+Retracting fx case was really slow likely due to more irregular inferior surface and localized fat herniation.

+Experiments to try to decrease:<br>
+1. Staged retraction scenes: use a much smaller plane to retract the isolated herniation first, then do a global retraction.
+2. Simplify the collision model of the skull
+3. Try to decrease the threshold and iteration number of BlockGaussSeidelConstraintSolver
+4. Try triangular TriangularFEMForceFieldOptim and FastTetrahedralCorotationalForceField

+Restoration improvement: look for methods that enable fat tissue to behave more like fat tissue.